XanderID/SimiAI/README.md

 # Language

-List of languages â€‹â€‹that can be used by SimiAI
+List of languages that can be used by SimiAI
 ISO 3166-1| Country
 --- | ---
 `ar` | Arab